allenczhu/trna-workflow/README.md

-# trna-workflow repo \n This repository is supposed to contain the Snakefile for generalized input and output for trna-seq-tools workflow
+# trna-workflow repo

+This repository is supposed to contain the Snakefile for generalized input and output for trna-seq-tools workflow